alexgo-io/alexlab-doc/docs/legacy/lend-and-borrow/how-to-borrow.md

 **Claim Collateral**

-When the borrowing period gets to maturity, borrowers may claim their collateral by selecting the “Claim” button.
+When the borrowing period gets to maturity, borrowers may claim their collateral by selecting the `Claim` button.

 Borrowers do not need to manually repay the borrowed tokens when claiming their collateral, because Claim Value = Borrow Collateral Value — Borrowed Value.